 Open Application Programming Interface (API)

 Application Programme Interfaces offer a convenient platform for content creators, authors and website managers.
-They can analyse and share data, connect webpage with external web application systems and run their website smoothly.
+They can analyse and share data, connect web pages with external web application systems and run their website smoothly.

-Websites that are e-Commerce based often include a secure payment option so that users can purchase their products and services without any hassle.
-For easy transactions, CMSs make use of API to connect with external systems such as ERP.
+E-commerce-based websites often include a secure payment option so that users can purchase their products and services without any hassle.
+For easy transactions, CMSs use API to connect with external systems such as ERP.

-E-Commerce website owners and content managers can easily integrate an external system, new apps, programs and even native apps with their CMS-based website without doing any changes in the web design or HTML..
+E-commerce website owners and content managers can easily integrate an external system, new apps, programs and even native apps with their CMS-based website without changing the web design or HTML.
 Image source: Unsplash @hishahadat

 Personalisation

-Most CMSs offer a number of free and premium templates to select and create a personalised website as per the users’ interests.
+Most CMSs offer several free and premium templates to select and create a personalised website as per the users’ interests.

 Themes and Changing Design

-Many CMSs offer a wide variety of themes with pre-designed themes with index, ‘About Us’ and ‘Contact Us’ pages, social sharing buttons, and header and footers.
+Many CMSs offer pre-designed themes with index, ‘About Us’ and ‘Contact Us’ pages, social sharing buttons, and headers and footers.

 Easy Installation Wizard

-With the options of easy installation wizard of CMSs, a non-tech-savvy person without any knowledge of content management system training can create a website in less than an hour.
+With an easy installation wizard of CMSs, a non-tech-savvy person without any content management system training can create a website in less than an hour.

 The easy installation wizard, with pre-designed and predefined codes, helps to download the interface in minutes and allows users to set up the website by creating a personalised domain, logo, and pages.